Students with Disabilities

 The University of Rochester is committed to providing equal educational and employment opportunities for individuals with disabilities, in accordance with state and federal laws and regulations, including the Americans with Disabilities Act (ADA) of 1991 and Section 504 of the Rehabilitation Act of 1973.

 To ensure equality of access for students with disabilities, the University provides reasonable accommodations, including auxiliary aids and modifications to courses, programs, services, activities or facilities.
-Exceptions will be made in those situations where the accommodation would fundamentally alter the nature of the program, cause undue hardship on the school, or jeopardize the health or safety of others.
+Exceptions will not be made in those situations where the accommodation would fundamentally alter the nature of the program, cause undue hardship on the school, or jeopardize the health or safety of others.
 Accommodations must specifically address the functional limitations of the disability.

 The University has identified Local Disability Resource Coordinators in all the schools who will be responsible for making arrangements for reasonable accommodations.
 This decentralized system is coordinated from a central resource, the Office of the University Disabilities Resource Coordinator (UDRC).